Book I of The Guardians of Gaia Series

 Macario spun quickly, stuffing the money back into his pants pocket.
 “Oh, Señor Jake.
 How are you doing?”

 “Apparently, not as well as you, kid.”
-Jake said, not looking directly at him.
+Jake didn’t look directly at him.

 “Papá and I had a couple of good weeks.
 Americans came up from La Paz and wanted to go out.
 They paid us well.”